-The quest for a perfect selfie is being taken quite seriously by some: according to recent studies, an obsession with how we look online may be contributing to an increased demand for plastic surgery.
+The quest for a perfect selfie is being taken quite seriously by some: according to recent studies, selfies may be boosting the demand for plastic surgery.
 The American Academy of Facial Plastic and Reconstructive Surgery reports that doctors have seen an increase in patients seeking cosmetic surgery because they’re unhappy with their image on social media.
 In response, rhinoplasty, hair transplants, eyelid surgery, and even hand lifts have all risen in demand.

 While the selfie may be causing some additional self-scrutinization, we think it is likely not the only factor in ever-increasing demands for cosmetic surgery.
 The truth is, plastic surgery has become a socially acceptable and increasingly accessible way to improve ones appearance—so it’s no surprise that more people are pursuing cosmetic procedures and treatments.